Netcracker/KubeMarine/documentation/Installation.md

 #### Application prerequisites

 In case of using PSS the application that installed in Kubernetes cluster should be matched with PSS profiles (`privileged`, `baseline`, `restricted`).
-Those profiles may be set by labling the namespace so as it described above for predifined plugins.
+Those profiles may be set by labeling the namespace so as it described above for predefined plugins.
 Moreover the application should be compatible with PSS.
 The `restricted` profile requires the following section in pod description:

 ```yaml